Kee2u/Deciphering_the_Indus_Valley_Script/Preprocessing/README.md

 # Data Preprocessing
 ## Converting Tamil from a Syllabic to a logosyllabic script

-The Converted Tamil Folder consists of two files:
+The Converted Tamil Folder consists of the following files:

+<strong>morphemes_labelled</strong> - each noun and verb morpheme has been given its own identifier.
+<strong>letters_labelled</strong> - Letters remaining after converted syllables to CV and VC are in this file.
-<strong>Converted_Tamil_With_Logographic_Names</strong> - has names whose lemmas have been replaced with their own sign identifier.
+<strong>VC_syllables_labelled</strong> - has vowel-consonant syllables that have been given their own identifiers.
-<strong>Converted_Tamil_With_Syllabic_Names</strong> - has names whose letters have been replaced with their own identifiers.
+<strong>CV_syllables_labelled</strong> - has consonant-vowel syllables that have been given their own identifiers.
+<strong>clitics_and_postpositions_labelled</strong> - has clitics, postpositions, determiners etc and their identifiers.
+<strong>logo_syllabic_tamil_sentences</strong> - Logosyllabic Tamil Sentences
+<strong>lemmas_labelled</strong> - Lemmas of Verbs, Adjectives, Numerals, Adverbs, Nouns and Pronouns and their identifiers.
+Proper nouns were left as syllables instead of converted into logograms.

 ### Notes: